Quokka: Human interaction

-Quokka behavior in response to human interaction has been examined in zoo environments.
+Quokka behaviour in response to human interaction has been examined in zoo environments.
 One brief study indicated fewer animals remained visible from the visitor paths when the enclosure was an open or walk-through environment.
-This may have been due to the quokkas acquiring avoidance behavior of visitors, which the authors propose has implications for stress management in their exhibition to the public.
+This may have been due to the quokkas acquiring avoidance behaviour of visitors, which the authors propose has implications for stress management in their exhibition to the public.

 Quokka selfies

-In the mid-2010s, quokkas earned a reputation on the internet as "the world's happiest animals" and symbols of positivity, as frontal photos of their faces make them appear to be smiling (they do not, in fact "smile" in the human sense; this can be attributed to their natural facial structures).
+In the mid-2010s, quokkas earned a reputation on the internet as "the world's happiest animals" and symbols of positivity, as frontal photos of their faces make them appear to be smiling (they do not, in fact "smile"; the resemblance to a human smile is due to a coincidental facial structure).
 Many photos of smiling quokkas have since gone viral, and the "quokka selfie" has become a popular social media trend, with celebrities such as Chris Hemsworth, Shawn Mendes, Margot Robbie, Roger Federer and Kim Donghyuk of iKON taking part in the activity.
 Tourist numbers to Rottnest Island have subsequently increased.